The North Cape on a clear night, surrounded by blue lights with the sea in the background

 There is also one single local bus going daily from Honnigsvåg to the North Cape in the summer season, which is the cheapest way to get up to the plateau.

 But be aware that there can be thousands of visitors in one single day here.
 This means that not everyone will fit on that bus, so it can be risky to try to secure a seat.
+And no, you will not secure a seat by booking online beforehand.
+Weirdly.

 Other Adventures Around The North Cape